azoth-lang/azoth.language.design/hybrid-types.md

 type` could be used for value types and `value` for `unit value`.
 What is bad about that is the declaration isn't just of the type, but is a "template" for creating the instances.

+Given that hybrid types are the new concept, they should really get the new keyword.
+That suggests `class`, `hybrid struct`, and `struct`.
+Leaving `value` for unit values.
+That also preserves `struct` for a copy-by-value type like it is in other languages.

 ## Variable References

 It might be thought that this new design has lost the important functionality of having `ref var`